fleetdm/fleet/README.md

 Looking for the quickest way to try out osquery on your fleet?
 Not sure which queries to run?
 Don't want to manage your own data pipeline?

 Try our [osquery SaaS platform](https://kolide.com/?utm_source=oss&utm_medium=readme&utm_campaign=fleet) providing insights, alerting, fleet management and user-driven security tools.
 We also support advanced aggregation of osquery results for power users.
-Get started immediately, and your first 10 hosts are free.
+Get started with your 30-day free trial [today](https://kolide.com/signup?utm_source=oss&utm_medium=readme&utm_campaign=fleet).